SMS Short Codes

 What are the alternatives to using a short code?

 A great alternative to using a dedicated short code is a 10-digit toll free number.
-Toll free numbers are free, immediately available, and can send at speeds similar to standards short codes.
+Toll free numbers are free, available to use within 24 to 48 hours, and can send at speeds similar to standards short codes.
 They are the next best option if you’re not willing to pay for a dedicated code.

 How do you text a short code number?